-At other times, you can seek assistance from the WIN Academic Support person Francis who is situated in the library.
+At other times, you can seek assistance from the WIN Academic Support person Francis.

 You can access journals via the WIN online databases; if you do not know how to do this please ask Nina, Francis or your lecturer.

 Should you require further library resources you can:

 1. Access the National Library of Australia system;

 2. Access the NSW State Library free of charge;

 3. Access UTS library facilities as a community member free of charge (limited to 10 visits).